luthemes/individuality/readme.txt

 == Changelog ==
 Version: 1.2.0
 - img max-width and height fixed
+- fixed clearings for certain elements
+- restore layouts to widgets

 Version: 1.1.9
 - Add clearings for post navigations so it doesn't overlap the footer section